brunotm/norm/README.md

 ```

 ## Acknowledgements
-The statement package is inspired by the great [mailru/dbr](https://github.com/mailru/dbr)
+The statement package is inspired by the great package [mailru/dbr](https://github.com/mailru/dbr)